 E-commerce is a business model that allows firms and individuals to conduct business over an electronic network.
 Today, nearly every imaginable product and service is available through e-commerce transactions.

 One form of e-commerce business is the one that serves online content in the form of news, proprietary information, and knowledge.
-Another form of e-commerce is the sale of goods and services through the internet.
-This may further include business-to-business (B2B) and business-to-consumer (B2C) sales of products and services.
+Another form of e-commerce is the sale of goods and services through the Internet.
+This may include business-to-business (B2B) and business-to-consumer (B2C) sales of products and services.

-Thus, B2B or B2C e-commerce businesses may require companies to customize their business models in order to capture sales on the internet.
-Such business models may require companies to build out distribution channels such as warehouses, webpages, and product shipping centers.
+Thus, B2B or B2C e-commerce businesses may require companies to customize their business models to capture sales online.
+Such business models may require companies to build out distribution channels such as warehouses, web pages, and product shipping centers.

 Thus, e-commerce significantly changes the way business is conducted.
-In particular, e-business requires a business to change its organizational structures, the manner in which partnerships and alliances are developed, delivery mechanisms, and regulations under which businesses operate.
+In particular, e-business requires a business to change its organizational structures, how partnerships and alliances are developed, delivery mechanisms, and regulations under which businesses operate.

 These fundamental changes also lead to changes in the accounting records maintained and accounting procedures followed.

-In this article, we are going to learn what is a balance sheet and how to analyse balance sheet of an e-commerce business.
+In this article, we will learn what a balance sheet is and how to analyze the balance sheet of an e-commerce business.